-No. In order to prevent a reduction in benefits, the Scheme will base your pension on your Final Pensionable Salary (which is calculated by considering Notional Pensionable Salary for periods when a member chose Salary Sacrifice).
+No. In order to prevent a reduction in benefits, the Scheme will base your pension on your CARE Pensionable Salary (which is calculated by considering Notional CARE Pensionable Salary for periods when a member chose Salary Sacrifice).

 The same approach applies to any other Scheme benefits.
-For example, the death in service lump sum is based on Notional Pensionable Salary if you chose Salary Sacrifice.
+For example, the death in service lump sum is based on Notional CARE Pensionable Salary if you chose Salary Sacrifice.

-If you leave the Scheme with less than two years' Qualifying Service, you would usually be entitled to a refund of any contributions you have paid to the Scheme.
-However, if you choose Salary Sacrifice you will not have paid contributions to the Scheme so there will be nothing to refund in respect of your time in the Scheme.
-You will not be compensated for the fact that your Earnings were reduced by choosing Salary Sacrifice.
-Therefore, if you choose Salary Sacrifice and leave the Scheme with less than two years' Qualifying Service, you will not receive a refund in respect of your period as a member of the Scheme, but instead will be able to opt for a Cash Equivalent Transfer Value to be paid to an alternative pension arrangement.
+If you choose Salary Sacrifice and then leave the Scheme with less than two years' Qualifying Service, you will not receive any refund of pension contributions because the Salary Sacrifice arrangement means you will not yourself have paid contributions to the Scheme.
+You will however still be able to opt for a Cash Equivalent Transfer Value to be paid to an alternative pension arrangement.
 Further details are available on request.